-- (b) Additions or reductions to provision for loan losses account.
+(b) Additions or reductions to provision for loan losses account.
 Additions to the provisions for loan losses account shall be made through charges to provision expense in the income statement.
 All loan write-offs shall be debited to the provision for loan losses account, and recoveries on loans previously written-off shall be credited to the same account.
-At no time shall any loan loss be written off (or recovery credited) directly to "current year profits" or "retained earnings" or to any other capital account. - (c) Specific Provisions for small loans.
+At no time shall any loan loss be written off (or recovery credited) directly to "current year profits" or "retained earnings" or to any other capital account.

+(c) Specific Provisions for small loans.
 Banks may comply with the minimum specific provisioning requirements provided in (d) below for small loans classified as Substandard, Doubtful or Loss by pooling such loans according to classification grade and applying the minimum provisioning percentage to the aggregate total balances.
 The level of specific provisions for pooled loans shall be increased or decreased, as the case may be, not less than quarterly as the aggregate balances of the pools change.

-For commercial banks, a small loan is a loan of Rf 50,000 or smaller.
-For leasing or finance companies, a small loan is a loan of Rf 25,000 or smaller.
+For commercial banks, a small loan is a loan of MVR 50,000 or smaller.